Mexico to counter U.S. NAFTA auto content proposal-minister

-MEXICO CITY, Nov 21 (Reuters) - Mexico’s Economy Minister Ildefonso Guajardo on Tuesday said his government would put forward a counterproposal to a key U.S. demand in negotiations to rework the NAFTA trade deal once it has properly understood the proposition.
+MEXICO CITY (Reuters) - Mexico’s Economy Minister Ildefonso Guajardo on Tuesday said his government would put forward a counterproposal to a key U.S. demand in negotiations to rework the NAFTA trade deal once it has properly understood the proposition.

 Mexico and Canada have rejected a U.S. proposal to raise the minimum threshold for autos to 85 percent North American content from 62.5 percent, as well as to require that half of vehicle content comes from the United States.
 The North American auto industry also has major reservations about the U.S. demand.